-Learners begin by giving the title of their chosen poem, the poet's name, and a detailed reason for their choice.
+Learners begin by giving the title of their chosen poem or piece of drama, the author's name, and a detailed reason for their choice.

-They should then recite their poem to the group and the assessor, sharing the content enthusiastically.
+They should then recite their poem or piece of drama, sharing the content with the group and the assessor.